xregistry/spec/core/spec.md

     be stored
   - A value of zero (`0`) indicates there is no stated limit, and implementations MAY prune non-latest Versions at any time.
-Implementations MUST prune Versions by deleting the oldest Versions first
+Implementations MUST prune Versions by deleting the oldest Version (based on creation times) first
 - `groups.resources.versionId`
-  - Indicated whether support for client-side select of a Version's `id` is supported
+  - Indicates whether support for client-side select of a Version's `id` is supported
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL